-HRD talks to a chief people officer about the future of the performance review
+HRD talks to the chief people officer of Trade Me about the future of the performance review

-Centrally designed processes that are formulaic and over-structured are the days of past for HR professionals, according to Annie Brown, chief people office, Trade Me in New Zealand.
+Centrally designed processes that are formulaic and over-structured are the days of past for HR professionals, according to Annie Brown, chief people office, Trade Me.

 Brown told HRD that the key role of HR is to facilitate the design of processes and systems that motivates performance.